ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 validationMethod: 'auto' | 'oninput' | 'onblur' | 'submit-only',
 ```

 The validation is triggered when **a value is changed**, not just when tabbing through a field.
-The default validation method is based on the "reward early, validate late" pattern, a [researched way](https://medium.com/wdstack/inline-validation-in-forms-designing-the-experience-123fb34088ce) of validating input data that makes for high user satisfaction:
+The default validation method is based on the "reward early, validate late" pattern, a [researched way](https://medium.com/wdstack/inline-validation-in-forms-designing-the-experience-123fb34088ce) of validating input data that makes for a high user satisfaction:

 - If no field error, validate on `blur`
 - If field error exists, validate on `input`

 But you can also use the `oninput` or `onblur` setting to always validate on one of these events instead, or `submit-only` to only validate on submit.

-> If you're using a Zod schema as `validators`, be aware that the whole schema will be validated, not just the validator for the modified field.<br><br>This is because the effects can add errors to any field in the schema, so everything must be validated to know the final result.
+> If you're using a Zod schema in the [validators](/concepts/client-validation#validators) option, be aware that the whole schema will be validated, not just the validator for the modified field.<br><br>This is because errors can be added to any field in the schema during validation, so the whole schema must be validated to know the final result.

 ### defaultValidator

-There is one additional option for specifying the validation behavior for fields when no validation exists for a field:
+This is an option for specifying the validation behavior for fields when no validation exists for a specific field.
+In other words, if [validators](/concepts/client-validation#validators) is set, this option won't have any effect for any fields included there.

 ```ts
 defaultValidator: 'keep' | 'clear' = 'keep'
 ```

-The default value `keep` means that validation errors will be displayed until the form submits (given that it is set to [clear errors on submit](/concepts/submit-behavior#clearonsubmit)).
+The default value `keep` means that validation errors will be displayed until the form submits.
 The other option, `clear`, will remove the error as soon as the field value is modified.

 ### validate